wpswings/subscriptions-for-woocommerce/README.txt

 **4) Reactivate Any On-Hold Subscription**
 As a store admin, you can easily switch any on-hold subscription back to active in just a few steps.
 This helps with easy subscription management, improves customer retention, and reduces subscription churn rates.

-**5) Subscription Box Features** With our best subscription plugin, you can easily create a custom subscription box filled with multiple products.
+**5) Subscription Box Features** With our WooCommerce Subscriptions plugin, you can easily create a custom subscription box filled with multiple products.
 Your customers get the freedom to pick their favorite items, tailoring the box just the way they like it.
 Once they’ve made their choices, they can enjoy hassle-free deliveries on a schedule that suits them, whether it’s daily, weekly, or monthly.
 It’s a simple, flexible way to keep your customers happy and coming back for more!

 Refer to the [**Subscription Box Documentation**](https://docs.wpswings.com/manage-subscription-box/?utm_source=wpswings-subscription-box-doc&utm_medium=subs-org-page&utm_campaign=subscription-box-doc)

-**6) Rest API to Get the Subscription Details:** Our WooCommerce Subscription plugin includes a REST API feature that allows you to access detailed information about subscriptions assigned to specific users, making it easy to manage and retrieve subscription details programmatically.
+**6) Rest API to Get the Subscription Details:** Our WooCommerce Subscriptions plugin includes a REST API feature that allows you to access detailed information about subscriptions assigned to specific users, making it easy to manage and retrieve subscription details programmatically.

 **7)  Recurring Subscriptions Info on Cart and Checkout Page:** Customers will receive details regarding their recurring subscriptions on both the cart and checkout pages.
 This will enhance transparency and provide clarity regarding the total amount, tax details, and renewal period, making management easier for recurring subscriptions during the checkout process.